nikoleschi/NewsFeed-API-Client/README.md

 * Uses https://newsapi.org/ to gather data
 * JSON parsing with gson (google JSON library for Java)
 * Implements a builder design pattern approach
-* Tests written with JUnit5
+* Tests written with JUnit5 and Mockito